ggonzalezdal/ggonzalezdal.github.io/README.md

 ## Maintenance

-- Update `index.html` to add or modify sections.
+- Update `index.html` to modify content or sections.
-- Update `css/styles.css` for design changes or new components.
+- Adjust `css/styles.css` for design and layout changes.
-- Update `js/main.js` to extend interactivity.
+- Extend interactivity through `js/main.js`.
-- Commit and push to the `main` branch to redeploy.
+- Commit and push to `main` — GitHub Pages redeploys automatically.

+---

+## License

+This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.

 _Last updated: 2025-11-09_